-• Defines intended scale, articulates changes that may need to be made as scale
+Defines intended scale, articulates changes that may need to be made as scale increases, and provides clear budget figures to support.

 • Defines intended scale, articulates changes that may need to be made as scale increases, and provides clear budget figures to support, as well as changes to roles and responsibilities of all stakeholders.